 His debut short film premiered at the 11th International Festival Signes de Nuit, 2013.
 He participated in the 1st African Academy for Filmmakers Seminar in 2014.
 In 2015, he was selected for ASSITEJ's Next Generation Residency in Berlin; he was runner-up at the Ake/Air France Prize for Photography and also published 2 collections of photographs in a Dienacht Double Special Issue: Nigeria.
 He was commissioned to produce the ASSITEJ World Theatre Day Video for 2016 and his video, Enabled, was selected for the 2nd Biennale Boda Boda Lounge Project shown across several African cities.
 He participated in a group Sound Installation Exhibition, Vanishing Voices, in Lagos in June/July, 2017 and also at the 5th Odessa Biennale of Contemporary Art.

 He is part of a Sound Art Group Exhibition "Vozes Indígenas" in the 11th Bienal do MERCOSUL, in Porto Alegre, Brazil from April – June 2018 and has been awarded a next generation workspace – international research residency in cooperation with Künstlerhaus Mousonturm and Theaterhaus Frankfurt for 2018/2019.
+He is a MAGNUM Foundation and Digital Earth Fellow.

-P.S: He hasn't blogged in a while on thisislagos.tumblr.com or produced LagosSessions (intimate live music sessions) since 2014.
+He hasn't blogged in a while on thisislagos.tumblr.com or produced LagosSessions (intimate live music sessions) since 2014.